DFW1N/DFW1N-OSINT/README.md

 ## [↑](#contents) Username Identifiers

-The person you are searching do you know the username they go under like on reddit, xbox, playstation, steam here are some links that scan through sites to find what sites they are registered on.
+Some links that scan through sites to find where your target is registered:

 - [Knowem](http://www.Knowem.com) - _Searches for usernames on social media sites._
 - [User Search](http://www.usersearch.org) - _Searches for usernames on social media sites._
-- [Xbox Username Checker](https://www.xboxgamertag.com/) - _Search for you're targets gamer tag on xbox when was the last time they where online?_
+- [Xbox Username Checker](https://www.xboxgamertag.com/) - _Search for your target's gamer tag on xbox when was the last time they were online?_
 - [Check Usernames](www.checkusernames.com) - _Check the use of your brand or username on 160 Social Networks._

 ## [↑](#contents) Person Investigations